Omar-Mahdi-Rafi/B2B-Ecommerce-Mern/README.md

 ## Objective

-- This project is a pratice for me to learn MVC pattern, modern framework and webapp.
+- I am Omar Mahdi Rafi (ID - 18101422).
+This project is a part of CSE470 course in BRAC University.
+It is a pratice for me to learn MVC pattern, modern framework and webapp.